ckd1618/django_cart/README.md

 # django_cart
-Instructions to create the project:
+Instructions to create the project from scratch:

 python -m venv myenvironment
 cd myenvironment